1350943277liu/Getting-and-Cleaning-Data-Course-Project/README.md

 ### Further Manipulation

-Add a column to store what statistical method is used in `measurement` column, which will be the “names\_from” parameters in next part’ `pivot_wider()` function.
+Add a column to store what statistical method is used in `measurement` column, which will be the “names\_from” parameters in next part’s `pivot_wider()` function.

 ``` r